 We will later compare these results with numerical calculations.
 For that, scaling with different system sizes will be important.
 From the general form of activated dynamical scaling $\Gamma_\omega \sim L^\psi$, we find that the average conductivity obeys the following scaling

 which, for $\psi=1/2$, agrees with Ref.~\cite{MotrunichPRB2001}.

 We now need to discuss what choice we make for $\delta(0)\sim 1/b$, where $b$ is the energy scale characterizing the broadening of the localized states, in order to make sense of Eq.~\eqref{eq:varleading}.
+We are going to choose $b \sim \omega$ or $\omega \delta(0)\sim \mathrm{const.}$ Note that with this choice, a finite factor $\omega \delta(0)\sim \mathrm{const.}$ will appear in all higher moments of the distributions, a fact which can be traced back to the argument of the exponential in Eq.~\eqref{eq:R_lambda-1}.
+If the extrinsic processes lead to a different broadening behavior, the regularization has to be changed accordingly, but, as we argue next, this would not be achieved by simply choosing $s\ne1$ in our treatment.
 If we choose $b\sim \omega^{s}$ with $s<1$, the contribution in Eq.~\eqref{eq:varleading} would be dominated by the second term on the r.h.s of Eq.~\eqref{eq:sigma-variance} at low frequencies.
 This is inconsistent, however, since it would lead to a negative variance.
-If, on the other hand, we use $b\sim \omega^{s}$, with $s>1$, the variance will diverge as a power law of the frequency which, through the scaling with length $\omega \sim e^{L^{\psi}}$, leads to a conductivity variance exponentially divergent with size, which is non-physical.
-We are thus led to choose $b \sim \omega$ or $\omega \delta(0)\sim \mathrm{const.}$ Note that with this choice, a finite factor $\omega \delta(0)\sim \mathrm{const.}$ will appear in all higher moments of the distributions, a fact which can be traced back to the argument of the exponential in Eq.~\eqref{eq:R_lambda-1}.
+Obviously, this would simply reflect an improper choice of the broadening scheme.
+On the other hand, if we use $b\sim \omega^{s}$, with $s>1$, the variance will diverge as a power law of the frequency which, through the scaling with length $L \sim \Gamma_{\omega}^{\frac{1}{\psi}}$, leads to a conductivity variance exponentially divergent with size, which is non-physical.
+Again, the phenomenological delta function regularization would have to be changed.
+It should be noted that a line width that is linear in frequency is common in metals (Landau damping) and has been used before in studies of metallic dissipation of disordered systems~\cite{Hoyos_Vojta_PRL_2007,Sachdev_2008_PRL}.

 With this choice for $b$, the ratio of the standard deviation to the average is

 This ratio diverges when $\omega\rightarrow0$ $\left(\Gamma_{\omega}\rightarrow\infty\right)$ indicating that the distributions become infinitely broad and the average behavior may not be the best indicator of transport properties.